mozilla-releng/relengdocs/addons/addons.rst

 Process
 ~~~~~~~

--  Firefox, for every code checkin, builds an English (US) copy that is
+-  Firefox, for every code check-in, builds an English (US) copy that is
    suitable for shipping to end users, as part of this build we generate
    the en-US language pack.
 -  Once Release Management indicates we want to build a release, we
    kickoff the ‘promote’ phase of the release process, which starts the
-   Localized Repackages, which generate each langauges language pack.
+   Localized Repackages, which generate each languages language pack.
 -  The language packs get sent off to AMO on an addon submission task,
    this task submits and retries while it waits for AMO to sign the
    langpacks.
 Timing out (with a signal to retry the task) if needed.